SecOpsPete/threat-hunting-scenarios/pwncrypt-ransomware-detection/README.md

 ---

 > 🧠 **Reflection:** This lab reinforces the value of combining behavior-based hunting with IoC pivoting.
-You didn't just chase filenames — you confirmed attack chains and validated real-world impact using Defender logs.
-Excellent work, analyst!